How Do Indexing Metadata and Structure Make LLM Search Work?

 1. Granularity with clarity

 The index is composed of precise and meaningfully cut chunks.
 There is no over-segmentation or blind slicing.
 Each chunk carries a single idea.
+This is why LLM SEO is less about keyword density and more about clean semantic units that land accurately in the RAG index.

 2. Rich metadata attached at the right level